 Hayes said the rodeo’s first years were tenuous.
 “There were several times during the early history of the rodeo when the Rotary Club toyed with canceling it.
 They’d have one year where they’d make money and one where they’d have bad weather and lose money.”
 But the event went on, and Hayes attributes that to the character of Rotarians.
 “There were some strong beliefs among some members of the club that the rodeo would be a good long term event.”

-During the past six decades, the rodeo has produced over two million “bucks”
+During the past seven decades, the rodeo has produced over four million “bucks”

-Today’s rodeo looks a lot different than the first one held in 1949.
-The event spans three nights, is held inside an air conditioned arena and attendance exceeds the entire 1949 population of Franklin.
+Today’s rodeo progressed over the years and looks a lot different than the first one held in 1949.
+The rodeo became sanctioned by the PRCA (Professional Rodeo Cowboys Association) in 2005, spans three nights, is held inside an air conditioned arena, and draws nationally ranked contestants and top bucking stock.
+The 15,000 fan annual attendance exceeds the entire 1949 population of Franklin.
 And the sixty-cent admission of that first rodeo won’t even buy a soft drink today.

 But two things do remain the same—fans still have a good time and the community still benefits from the work of the Franklin, Tennessee Noon Rotary Club.